 Congratulations!
 You’re moving into your first real place after college.
 You feel uber-accomplished—but also a bit overwhelmed.
 The good news, according to California-based financial expert Andrea Woroch, is that you could score major savings on the process of moving from start to finish.
-Here, five savvy saving strategies:
+Here, seven savvy saving strategies:

 Hone In On A Housing Budget